Thursday, January 15, 2026

 “A majority of our community is either immunocompromised or caring for a loved one who is, so we really had to stay on top of how to help people navigate the experiences that came from that and make sure they were getting the right information and access to resources that could help them during that specific time,” Greenbaum says.
 “Also, routine cancer screenings decreased greatly and we are already seeing an increase in late-stage cancer diagnosis because of it which means our early detection and prevention work is more important now than ever.”

 Like cancer is both preventable and treatable, so too is our climate crisis.
-And, it turns out, the two are linked in important ways.
+And, it turns out, the two are linked.

 “The environmental consequences of climate change means people’s risk for cancer will definitely increase,” Kun says.
 “Particularly, with more carbon emissions, decreased ozone layer protection, increased sun exposure, and any disruptions in cancer care and screenings due to climate disasters means it will impact people’s risk of cancer and at what stage they find it.”